JennEYoon/learn-mldl/pyworkout/chp05/last_line.md

 Can also use "reversed"

 ### For large files, this won't work.
 Takes too long.
 Read files in binary mode, then use seek to quickly go to the end of file (need estimated max size).
+Use "readline()" WITHOUT S, which read only one line into memory at a time.

 ### Here's a modified version of SilentGhost's answer that will do what you want.
 No need for an upper bound for line length here.
 Offs is increased by 2 after each try.